daidedou/diffumatch/README.md

 ### Matching two shapes

 If you want to try the model, I suggest you to run the [notebook](diffumatch_demo.ipynb), or alternatively the gradio demo script (may not be bug free).
+There is also a [colab demo](https://colab.research.google.com/drive/1GQucg465Tos67ZyJuI67R5P-fYcn6OSN?usp=sharing) if you are brave enough to install the packages and debug (it is quite common that demos break after a single colab update).
 ```bash
 python gradio_demo.py --config config/matching/sds.yaml
 ```